QUAY17/roulette/README.md

 The C++ Roulette Wheel has the numbers 0-36 on it.
 1. Bet on a number.
-2. Bet on Odd or Even.
+2. Bet on odd or even.
 3. Bet on a dozen (1-12), (13-24), (25-36).
     The number zero does not count for odd or even, but can count as a number bet.